linkarzu/linkarzu.github.io/_posts/neovim/2025-02-08-blink-cmp-updates.md

   page you will be able to see when there are breaking changes
 - This video is related to `v0.10.0`
-- One of the changes that caused issues for me was `The luasnip source has been removed` as I needed to figure out how to set it up properly
+- One of the changes that caused issues for me was `The luasnip source has been removed`
+- In my case, this caused blink.cmp to break, and I needed to figure out how to set it up properly
+- Notice that if you don't have time to troubleshoot breaking changes at a specific time, you can pin your blink.cmp configuration to a previous working version, you'll see how do to that in one of the sections below

 ## Where can you find my config?